TotallySly/901.-LIVE-PROJECT--yoga-with-alex--html-css-bootstrap-js/README.md

 ## UX and UI Design

 The owner of the website, Alex, has tasked me with designing and implementing a Yoga website and shop.
 I have been given complete control and autonomy of the design process.
 This is from initial concept to completion of a live website.
 I will, however, be in constant dialogue with the client, as she details which aesthetics she does, or does not like.

+I have researched various Yoga websites before creating any concepts - of which you can view below.
+I have come to the conclusion that images need to be large.
+These the the main attraction to the website.
+The length of text does vary, but I like a more 'less is more' approach.
+As such, text will be kept as minimal as possible.

+All websites are heavy on promotional items.
+The website I am creating is for someone who has just started her Yoga teacher journey.
+We have agreed that sign-ups and promotional items are not at the forefront for her needs at this stage.
+She would just like some form of online presence to be competitive with smaller Yoga teachers, and to inform users of her weekly classes or events she is hosting.